joelhawksley/identity/talks/2021/slides.md

 ^ in local development so we can test visual changes

----

-# Seeds

-^ seeds only get us so far.

 ^ part of this is due to GitHub's architecture

 ---